Home /

 Finally, while every effort was made to insure the accuracy of the final

-the use of at least two proofreaders for every database—we strongly
+the use of at least two proofreaders for every site inventory that was

 urge users to contact collections managers at the individual repositories